-3. Off-site Preservation.
-An additional 85 acres off-site shall be permanently preserved via easement or deed restriction.
-Off-site preservation shall be phased in as part of the Project.
-Based on implementation of provisions H1 and H2 above the removal of approximately 78-acres of oak woodland could occur before off-site mitigation is necessary.
-Prior to the commencement of mining operations, or vegetation or Oeverburden removal within any undisturbed areas (including expansions areas), that would remove in total more than 78-acres of on-site oak woodlands (i.e., those areas beyond oak woodland acreage covered by the deed restriction avoidance and replacement on-site) the Permittee shall provide the County with an off-site Oak Woodlands Preservation Plan containing no less than 85-acres of oak woodlands for review and approval by the County.
+3. Offsite Preservation.
+An additional 85-acres offsite shall be permanently preserved via a conservation easement.
+Offsite preservation shall be phased in as part of the project.
+Based on implementation of provisions H1 and H2 above the removal of approximately 78-acres of oak woodland could occur before offsite mitigation is necessary.
+Prior to the commencement of Quarry Operations, or vegetation or Overburden removal within any undisturbed areas (including expansions areas), that would remove in total more than 78-acres of onsite oak woodlands (i.e., those areas beyond oak woodland acreage covered by the deed restriction avoidance and replacement onsite) the Permittee shall provide the County with an offsite Oak Woodlands Preservation Plan containing no less than 85-acres of oak woodlands for review and approval by the County.

-Off-site location(s) shall be located within the Napa River watershed and be of like quality and habitat value as those being removed, as determined by a qualified biologist and the County.
-So that offsite mitigation provides the maximum benefit to the area most affected by the project and occurs within the geographic context of the Project, preference shall be given to comparable oak woodlands that are located within the close proximity of the Quarry (i.e., within 3.5 miles of the outer portion of the project boundary).
+Offsite location(s) shall be located within the Napa River watershed and be of like quality and habitat value as those being removed, as determined by a qualified biologist and the County.
+So that offsite mitigation provides the maximum benefit to the area most affected by the project and occurs within the geographic context of the project, preference shall be given to comparable oak woodlands that are located within the close proximity of the Quarry (i.e., within 3.5 miles of the outer portion of the project boundary).